Culture of Switzerland: Literature

 In the field of literature Switzerland produced a number of very well known writers.
 Jean-Jacques Rousseau was from Geneva.
 The critic and historian Jacob Burckhardt was from Basel.
 The house of Germaine de Staël in Coppet was a centre of European literary life during the 18th century.
 Other writers include Gottfried Keller, Conrad Ferdinand Meyer, Jeremias Gotthelf and Charles Ferdinand Ramuz.
 Hermann Hesse and Carl Spitteler both won a Nobel Prize for their works.

 In the 20th century the plays of Friedrich Dürrenmatt and Max Frisch impressed readers beyond the borders of Switzerland.
 There are a great number of regional dialects, especially in the German language.
 Even though standard German is commonly used for writing, there is a living dialect literature in many areas.

 For children's culture there is the cartoon character Globi.

 Music

 Switzerland is not commonly considered a leading musical nation.
 However, in the 20th century it produced a number of notable composers, such as Arthur Honegger, Othmar Schoeck and Frank Martin, who have all gained international renown.
 Lucerne and Verbier both feature prestigious international classical music festivals in the summer: the Lucerne Festival and the Verbier Festival.
 Other places have similar festivals, ranging from country and western to pop and jazz.
 The Montreux Jazz Festival is particularly well known.

-Nowadays, one could include Eluveitie, a Swiss folk metal band, which is slowly reaching the mainstream culture, effectively being the first folk metal band to do so.
-Eluveitie notably reached No. 4 on the Swiss Hit Parade for its 2012 album Helvetios.

 Swiss composer and musician Andreas Vollenweider gained worldwide recognition with his harp music and has received a Grammy Award, followed by two Grammy nominations, one as recent as 2007.
 His 17 instrumental albums have sold over 15 million copies.